pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

     open a window with the physical parameters of the discharge

 *Show simulation parameters*
-    opne a window with the parameters used in the simulation
+    open a window with the parameters used in the simulation

 *Show output parameters*
     open a window with the parameters used for the data output